jbolns/LOKAL_for_Kafka/SETUP_GUIDANCE.md

 * Transcription consumers, delete all producers and consumers besides *consumer_transcriptions.py*.
   * If an audio creator is also a transcription consumer, leave both *producer_audios.py* and *consumer_transcriptions.py*.

-This is a minimum needed to avoid users producing/consuming without having such role.

-Additionally, it would be ideal to also go over all the scripts in the *./utils* folder removing any functions not needed by the particular role.
+This is a minimum.
+It would be ideal to also go over all the scripts in the *./utils* folder removing any functions not needed by the particular role.

+## This guide is incomplete
+This is the longest guidance document I have ever written.
+It was very boring, but I did my best to include all major considerations needed to get a sense of how LfK works.

+Having said that, I have a feeling that I totally forgot something.

+Sorry about that!

 ## Having troubles?
 LfK is a sophisticated solution for a complex problem.
 Challenges may arise.